leftouterjoins/devenv/README.md

 install vim-plug and setup a PHP 8 development environment. `init.vim` should contain your vim config and `zshrc` should contain setup for zsh like your personal environment variables, aliases, functions, etc.

+Any time you make changes to your dotfiles and are ready to try them out in your environment simply run the build command again.

+    make build

+Once the image is built with all of your additions you can begin using it.

+    make run